Applied and Contemporary Theatre BA (Hons) – 2023 entry

 We make offers in terms of grades after a successful audition and interview.

 If you can demonstrate exceptional talent, and can satisfy the panel of your ability to successfully complete the course, you may be considered for a place irrespective of your academic background.
+We are unable to provide audition feedback.

 Recognition of prior learning